The year-long programme gives students a chance to engage fully in the University of Oxford as resident members.

 The second semester gives students a chance to continue working in their chosen discipline, to pursue interdisciplinary studies, or to personalise a programme of courses.
 Second-term students work under the supervision of a specialist tutor to write a thesis which is often used as preparation for graduate school applications or for a senior thesis at home.
 Many students testify that this specialized, intensive project significantly shapes their vocational aspirations.

-In addition to a primary and secondary tutorial, returning students may take either Further Studies in the British Landscape (featuring unique lectures and field trips) or a new Undergraduate Research Seminar.
+In addition to a primary and secondary tutorial, returning students may take either British Core Course II (featuring unique lectures and field trips) or a new Undergraduate Research Seminar.
 Students have free choice, but many have found the seminar option difficult to balance with the thesis.

 More information is available in the SCIO Prospectus.